 \subsection{Parameterization}

-For the shell ECM in \cref{fig:fullECM}c, there are only two parameters to be calibrated: the ohmic resistance $R_0$ and diffusion resistance $R_\text{d,1}$ between the first and second layers (\cref{fig:multivolts}).
-These two parameters are determined from the GITT data through the layered method \cite{Jackey2013} as sketched in \cref{fig:layer_method}a.
-For each cycle of a discharge pulse followed by a rest, the two parameters are assumed constant and are identified separately.
+For the shell ECM in \cref{fig:fullECM}c, there are only two parameters to be calibrated: the ohmic resistance $R_0$ and the diffusion resistance $R_\text{d,1}$ between the first and the second layers (\cref{fig:multivolts}).
+These two parameters are determined from the GITT data on a pulse-by-pulse basis as sketched in \cref{fig:layer_method}a.
+For each discharge pulse followed by a rest, the two parameters are assumed constant and are identified separately.
 The ohmic resistance $R_0$ is determined from the instantaneous drop and increase of the terminal voltage $V_0$ divided by the applied current, and the average of the two $R_0$ values is recorded.
-The diffusion resistance $R_\text{d,1}$ is fitted by minimizing the difference between the experimental measurements and model predication of the terminal voltage (i.e., least-squares method).
+The diffusion resistance $R_\text{d,1}$ is fitted by minimizing the difference between the experimental measurements and model prediction of the terminal voltage (i.e., least-squares method).
 The least-squares fitting is only applied to the relaxation section in \cref{fig:layer_method}a where the ohmic effect vanishes.

-The calibrated parameters for each discharge-rest cycle by the layered method are then presented as discrete points in \cref{fig:layer_method}b and c.
-Each discharge pulse undergoes \SI{144}{\second} at a 1\,C rate and consumes $4\%$ of the cell nominal capacity.
+The calibrated parameters for each discharge-rest segment are then presented as discrete points in \cref{fig:layer_method}b and c.
+Each discharge pulse undergoes \SI{144}{\second} at a 1\,C rate and corresponds to $4\%$ of the cell nominal capacity.
 Thus, there are in total 25 discharge pulses and corresponding parameter sets.
-The cell bulk SoC is calculated by coulomb counting and its variation during each discharge pulse is recorded.
+The cell average SoC is calculated by Coulomb counting and its variation during each discharge pulse is recorded.
 The mean value of the two SoC limits of each pulse is then used to indicate the SoC level associated with the calibrated parameters.

-With the two parameters identified for each cycle, the best-fitting voltage curve is shown in comparison with the experimental curve in \cref{fig:exp-gitt-volt}a.
+With the two parameters identified for each segment, the best-fitting voltage curve is shown in comparison with the experimental curve in \cref{fig:exp-gitt-volt}a.
 Also, the equilibrium points after relaxation are taken to serve as the OCV.
-To evaluate the calibration, we plot the root mean square error (RMSE) for each discharge-rest cycle in \cref{fig:exp-gitt-volt}b:
+To evaluate the calibration, we plot the root mean square error (RMSE) for each discharge-rest segment in \cref{fig:exp-gitt-volt}b: